-Help safeguard a whale or orca for future generations for as little as £3.50 per month or £45 one-off annual payment and receive our sponsorship benefits.
+Help safeguard a whale or orca for future generations for as little as £4 per month or £48 peryear and receive a free sponsorship pack.
 Enjoy keeping our cetaceans safe by sponsoring for yourself, or as a present for someone you care about who loves whales and dolphins.

 By sponsoring a minke whale or orca you will receive:

 - Personalised A4 sponsorship certificate

-- Glossy 8’’ x 6’’ colour photograph of your chosen whale or dolphin
+- Colour photograph of your chosen whale or dolphin

 - Hebridean whale and dolphin ID guide

 - HWDT pen, car sticker and DVD

 - Optional gift; either the HWDT produced 'Sea Kingdom of Argyll' book or a small cuddly toy

-As part of our Photo-Identification project our Sightings Officer uses distinctive nicks and scars on the cetacean to identify individuals and provide you with updates.
-Like a fingerprint, each cetacean has its own unique pattern.
+As part of our Photo-Identification project our Science Officer uses distinctive nicks and scars on the cetacean to identify individuals and provide you with updates.
+Like a fingerprint, each cetacean has its own unique pattern and distinct dorsal fin.